Aryak320/benchmark_suite/readme.md

 This contains scripts which were used to benchmark ProvSQL for overheads and against other related systems like GProM and MaybMS.

-Details about this benchmark are available in a [technical report](techreport.pdf).
+Details about this benchmark are available in the [appendix of a technical report](techreport.pdf).

 ## Prerequisites